yxuan-li/random_quiz/README.md

 python 3.x
-pip install flask
+1. pip install flask
-run run.bat
+2. double click run.bat

+The format of the questions adheres strictly to the example questions in question.txt.